sparkdotfi/spark-docs-v2/docs/pages/rewards/redstone.md

 - Stay updated for announcements regarding claim deadlines and remember to claim your rewards regularly.

 ## Restricted Geographies
-Users from the follwoing countries will not be able to claim rewards:
+Users from the following countries will not be able to claim rewards:
 - USA